 A. Text book of some NHK programs including "Kyou no Ryori" can be purchased at Japanese bookstores in North America.
 Also, some programs offer digital text versions - for details, please visit the NHK Publishing website (available only in Japanese).

 A. TV JAPAN Members can enjoy various services to enjoy TV JAPAN more.
-Members are able to quickly obtain information on TV JAPAN's programs and services (such as the monthly program guide, email magazine), and information to apply for sweepstakes of program related goods and various gifts offered by TV JAPAN.
+Members are able to quickly obtain information on TV JAPAN's programs and services (such as the email magazine), and information to apply for sweepstakes of program related goods and various gifts offered by TV JAPAN.
 For details, please visit the "TV JAPAN Members" page.

 A. Have you registered TV JAPAN Members?
 If not, please register here.
 If you are already registered, please check whether there is a mistake with the email address you used to register, or whether there is a mistake with your password.